Sanjaya Sinh: Political career

 Singh had lent support to Sanjay Gandhi when that member of the Nehru-Gandhi family had chosen to contest the Amethi constituency in the elections of 1980.
 The Amethi area has strong links to the Nehru-Gandhi family and at that time the neighbouring constituency of Rae Bareli was held by Sanjay's mother, Indira Gandhi.
 He subsequently became a friend of Rajiv Gandhi, who succeeded Sanjay as the representative for Amethi.

 His association with the Gandhi family "shot [him] into political limelight", according to The Times of India.
-However, Singh left the Gandhi-led Indian National Congress (INC) party in 1988 and joined Janata Dal, which was led by a relative of his first wife.
-Despite a general mood favouring Janata Dal, Singh's attempt to oust Rajiv Gandhi in the 1989 Indian general election did not reflect it and he was heavily defeated by the incumbent.
+However, Singh left the Gandhi-led Indian National Congress (INC) party in 1988 and joined Janata Dal, which was led by Vishwanath Pratap Singh, a relative of his first wife Garima.
+Despite a general mood favouring Janata Dal, Singh was heavily defeated by the incumbent MP of Amethi, Rajiv Gandhi.

 He later changed his allegiance to that of the Bharatiya Janata Party (BJP) and in the 1998 Lok Sabha elections he won the Amethi constituency seat.
-After the assassination of Rajiv Gandhi, a colleague of Gandhi in the INC, Satish Sharma, had become the Amethi representative but he neglected his constituents and caused them to flock to Singh.
 Although Singh stood again as the BJP candidate in the elections of 1999, when he faced a challenge from the widow of Rajiv Gandhi, Sonia, who defeated Singh.

 He rejoined the INC in 2003, choosing to announce his move on the birth anniversary of Rajiv Gandhi.
 He gained a second term as a member of the lower house of the Parliament of India in the elections of 2009.
-Since that time, he has represented the Sultanpur constituency as a member of the INC.

 The Lok Sabha profile shows that he has held the following positions: